MARISSA VOYTENKO

 I like stuff that you can't quite place in time.
 It can look like the future, and it can also look ancient. - Jackie Ferrara, American sculptor and draftswoman

-I make artwork to find my own place in history and to connect to something greater than myself.
-While much of the modern world focuses solely on the present and something that can be seen, I try to create space for an expansive vision that transcends time and gives shape to what is unseen.
+I create artwork to find my place in history and connect with something greater than myself.
+While much of the modern world focuses on the present and visible things, I aim to create space for an expansive vision that transcends time and reveals what is unseen.